FreeON/freeon/Developers_Guide.md

 ### Downloading and Building

 We use the version control system [git](http://git-scm.com) to manage the FreeON source code.
 The master branch is hosted by the [Free Software Foundation](http://fsf.org) on [savanna.nongnu.org](http://savannah.nongnu.org/projects/freeon).
 If you would like to keep your local sources up to date with our development and/or are considering hacking the code, we recommend you use git yourself.
-A basic workflow for downloading and building the sources using git could look like the following:
+A basic workflow of downloading and building the sources using git could look like the following:

     git clone http://git.savannah.gnu.org/r/freeon.git

 which will copy the entire repository into \$PWD/freeon.
 This step has to be done only once.
+Now `cd` into freeon.

+The command

+    git branch

+will list all available branches (after a clone operation, there will only be one, the master branch), with the current branch marked with a '\*'.
+It is good practice to create your own branch for development, so that the master branch stays in sync with the repository on savannah.
+Let's assume for now that you want to build the master branch:

+    autoreconf -fis

+will recreate the necessary autoconf/automake/libtool scripts.
+This step requires that you have those tools installed on your system, and will fail otherwise.
+After this step you can configure the sources as described in the [Users Manual](Users Manual "wikilink").

 ### Validation